SEND Information

 Local Authorities must publish a Local Offer which sets out in one place information about the available provision in their area across education, health and social care for children and young people with SEND, including those who do not have EHC plans.
 Croydon’s Local Offer can be found here.

-Last modified on 27th March, 2024
+Last modified on 13th September, 2024

 Scroll for more!
 Continue